Hazelbrook

 Educational achievement in Hazelbrook places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-The area's educational profile is notable regionally, with university qualification rates at 31.9% among residents aged 15+, surpassing the SA4 region average of 23.9%.
-Bachelor degrees are most common at 19.8%, followed by postgraduate qualifications (8.4%) and graduate diplomas (3.7%).
-Vocational credentials are prevalent, with 37.9% of residents aged 15+ holding such qualifications – advanced diplomas comprise 13.2% and certificates account for 24.7%.
+The area's educational profile is notable regionally with university qualification rates at 31.9%, exceeding the SA4 region average of 23.9%.
+Bachelor degrees are most prevalent at 19.8%, followed by postgraduate qualifications at 8.4% and graduate diplomas at 3.7%.
+Trade and technical skills are prominent, with vocational credentials held by 37.9% of residents aged 15+, including advanced diplomas at 13.2% and certificates at 24.7%.

-Educational participation is high, with 30.5% of residents currently enrolled in formal education.
-This includes 9.9% in primary education, 9.2% in secondary education, and 4.4% pursuing tertiary education.
+Educational participation is high with 30.5% currently enrolled in formal education, comprising 9.9% in primary, 9.2% in secondary, and 4.4% in tertiary education.

 Frequently Asked Questions - Education